Caplost/llm-test/README.md

 - `PORT`: The port on which the API server listens (default: 8080)
 - `STATIC_DIR`: The directory containing static files (default: ./llm-streaming-tester)
+- `VERSION`: Application version (default: from build or "development")

 These can be modified in the `docker-compose.yml` file.